- <div style="background-image:url(/live/image/gid/6/width/1600/height/300/crop/1/30028_english-_literature.rev.1452013046.png)"/>

 Step 3: Contact your advisor.

-One week prior to registration, you will receive your academic advisor assignment.
+You should expect to hear from your advisor.
+If you don’t hear from her/him, contact Ann Roberts (contact info on right side of this page).
 Be prepared to discuss with your advisor the courses you are interested in taking for the spring semester.

 Your advisor must approve your course schedule before you can register.

 Click here for information about IB and AP credits.

 Click here for information about prerequisites and placement tests for mathematics, biology, and chemistry courses.

 International credits: Courses taken outside the United States (including courses taken during study-abroad programs) must be submitted to and approved for credit by the Academic Appeals Board prior to evaluation by the Office of the Registrar.